Chinatown’s Best Hidden Courtyard Is a Thai-Laotian Gem

 I went to Olay’s Thai-Lao Cuisine because a friend who’s a total food snob told me it had the best Southeast Asian food he’s had in Hawai‘i.
 But look who’s calling the proverbial kettle black—I’d known it was there, in a Chinatown spot that opened a year ago.
 But I’d never bothered going because after years of seeing Olay’s Thai curries, pad thai and spring rolls at farmers markets and food events (remember those?), why would I venture to Hotel Street for more of the same?

 Only it’s not.
 My friend ordered entirely off the Lao side of Olay’s dual menu of about 50 Thai and 20 Laotian dishes.
 It’s this side that sings—an anthem to the flavors of Olay Somsanith’s native country, featured in the first place she’s not among other Laotians cooking Thai food, and the first place of her own.
 Somsanith is the tiny woman in the beret you’ll see at her wok in the open kitchen.
-In the chaos after a Communist government took power in Laos, she strapped her baby on her back and swam across the Mekong River, found her husband in a Thai refugee camp, and with him raised a family on the West Coast and in Hawai‘i.
+More than 40 years ago, in the chaos after a Communist government took power in Laos, she strapped her baby on her back and swam across the Mekong River, found her husband in a Thai refugee camp, and with him raised a family on the West Coast and in Hawai‘i.

 To my mind, Olay’s Thai with its menu of stuffed chicken wings, Evil Jungle Prince and other modern-day Thai staples was Somsanith’s way of laying low until she could do right by her own food heritage.
 Olay’s Thai-Lao is like her: It has its secrets, and they’re worth discovering.
 You could do as most people do, order the favorite dishes you get at every Thai restaurant, but you would be missing an adventure.
 And you could, as most customers do, come into the Hotel Street storefront, order takeout and wait, socially distanced, in the winding dining room.
 But then you would be missing the hidden secret just beyond that’s as good as Somsanith’s native cookery: Chinatown’s best courtyard dining.